GisaKaze/Python-Post-Quarantine-Projects/README.md

 ## Join [me](http://gisakaze.ml/) to discuss somethings

-You can get in touch with me by using [an email](fredson.coder@gmail.com) or any other social platform provided on my [portfolio](http://gisakaze.ml/).
+You can get in touch with me by using an email(fredson.coder@gmail.com) or any other social platform provided on my [portfolio](http://gisakaze.ml/).
 I'm delighted to make you   acquaintance.